 Users majorly reported that the security standard of Windows 10 had been inspiring for their move to Windows 10.
 The release targets the users who are currently in transition and still have at least Windows 7 devices in possession.

 Windows 7 and 8.1 will as well get an EDR (Endpoint Detection and Response) solution for security experts to get more details on threats on their endpoints.
 Rob Lefferts, Partner Director, Windows & Devices Group, Security & Enterprise, list benefits the experts will receive from correlated alerts for known and unknown adversaries, additional threat intelligence, and a detailed machine timeline for further investigations and manual response options.

 Microsoft reminds users that the new security solution will work simultaneously with third-party antivirus software, although Microsoft Windows Defender Antivirus will provide further compatibility.
 It will be available for users by this summer.

-There will be a public preview access to down-level EDR solution by the coming spring, and this will be not just for the customers.
-Security teams too will be able to ‘detect suspicious behavior’ on Windows 7 and 8.1 devices.
+There will be public preview access to down-level EDR solutions by the coming spring, and this will be not just for the customers.
+Security teams, too, will be able to ‘detect suspicious behavior’ on Windows 7 and 8.1 devices.

 We’re not stopping here, we’ll continue to deliver new capabilities to break down the economy of the attacks